stevana/stateful-pbt-with-fakes/README.md

     41.25% Put
     14.62% Get

-However as we can see in the output there’s no coverage for `Size`!
-The reason for this is because we’ve forgot to add it to our generator:
+However as we can see in the output there's no coverage for `Size`!
+The reason for this is because we've forgot to add it to our generator:

 ``` diff
   generateCommand s